heygrady/react-redux-notes/redux-wordpress.md

 export default PostList
 ```

 1. `componentDidMount()` fires when the component is loaded in the page.
-We check if we have posts and if posts are already loading.
-If not, we request that posts be fetched from the server.
+It also fires every time the component is updated by the container component &mdash; every time the state changes.
+We need to check if we have posts and check if posts are already loading.
+If not, we dispatch a request to fetch posts from the server.
 Once posts have been loaded the container will re-render this component.
+It's crucial to implement the `isLoading` logic because the state changes several times as the saga deals with fetching the posts.
+Every time the state changes the component is remounted.
+If we didn't check if we were in the process of loading we might accidentally send a bunch of requests.

   ```js
   // this function fires after every time the component is rendered componentDidMount () {